Conservation works to a sixteenth century house in south Oxfordshire

 Major conservation to a historic timber-framed house.

 The house, listed at Grade II, lies close to the River Thames in south Oxfordshire, and has a fascinating history and fabric.
 From the street, it presents a traditional façade of oak framed elements, with large dormer windows lighting the upper rooms.
 Enter the house, and a world of red-brick chimneys, close-grained historic softwoods and ceramic pamment floors greets you.
 A Georgian wing to the rear is generously lit by large leaded windows facing on to the well-tended garden.

 Manifest were commissioned to survey the building, and to prepare designs and specifications for its conservation and overhaul, sensitively carried out to retain the spirit of the past.
-Works are expected to start in 2018, and will involve the conservative repair of timbers, brickwork and plasters, together with some careful re-roofing works and installation of breathable insulation, which will work in complement with the historic fabric.
-Chimneys will be repointed, new gutters and drains installed, and some very limited internal re-arrangements carried out to ensure that the building remains loved and lived-in for the 21st century.
+Works involved the conservative repair of timbers, brickwork and plasters, together with careful re-roofing works and installation of breathable insulation, which work in complement with the historic fabric.
+Chimneys have been repointed, new gutters and drains installed, and some very limited internal re-arrangements carried out to ensure that the building remains loved and lived-in for the 21st century.